-Keefe Spriggs, 59, of Arlington, and 31-year-old Carl Moten, who has no fixed address, were found dead shortly after 10 a.m. on Aug.
-7 by a maintenance worker.
+Keefe Spriggs, 59, of Arlington, and 31-year-old Carl Moten, who has no fixed address, by a maintenance worker.

-The next day, Arlington County police ruled the case a double homicide.
+The next day, Arlington County police .
 No weapons were found in Spriggs' apartment, where the bodies were discovered, police spokesman Dustin Sternbeck said at the time.